 To create a USB recovery drive

-Swipe in from the right edge of the screen, and then tap Search.
+- Swipe in from the right edge of the screen, and then tap Search.
 (If you're using a mouse, point to the lower-right corner of the screen, move the mouse pointer up, and then click Search.)

-Enter recovery drive in the search box, and then select Create a recovery drive.
+- Enter recovery drive in the search box, and then select Create a recovery drive.

 - After the recovery drive tool opens, make sure the Copy the recovery partition from the PC to the recovery drive check box is selected, and then select Next.
 NoteThe check box is greyed out when your PC doesn’t have a recovery partition.
 The recovery drive will include only the recovery tools and a bootable image, but not a recovery image to use for refreshing or resetting your PC.

-Insert a USB flash drive into your PC that's at least as large as the size indicated on the screen.
+- Insert a USB flash drive into your PC that's at least as large as the size indicated on the screen.

-Select the USB drive you'd like to use for your recovery drive, then select Next.
+- Select the USB drive you'd like to use for your recovery drive, then select Next.

-Select Create.
+- Select Create.
 The recovery image and necessary recovery tools will be copied to your USB flash drive, which will take a while, depending on your PC and the size of the recovery image.

-When the process is done, do one of the following:
+- When the process is done, do one of the following:

-If you want to keep the recovery partition on your PC, select Finish.
+- If you want to keep the recovery partition on your PC, select Finish.

-If you want to remove the recovery partition from your PC and free up disk space, select Delete the recovery partition.
+- If you want to remove the recovery partition from your PC and free up disk space, select Delete the recovery partition.
 Then select Delete.
 This will free up the disk space used to store your recovery image.
 When the removal is done, select Finish.
 NoteSome PCs don't offer the option to remove a recovery partition.
 If you experience this, there isn't a recovery partition on your PC that's using additional disc space.

-Remove the USB flash drive.
-This is now your Windows 8.1recovery drive, and you'll need it if you ever need to refresh or reset your PC.
+- Remove the USB flash drive.
+This is now your Windows 8.1 recovery drive, and you'll need it if you ever need to refresh or reset your PC.
 Keep it in a safe place and don't use it to store other files or data.

-If your PC came with Windows 8 and you upgraded it to Windows 8.1, your recovery drive will include Windows 8, and you’ll need to upgrade to Windows 8.1after you refresh or reset your PC.
+NoteIf your PC came with Windows 8 and you upgraded it to Windows 8.1, your recovery drive will include Windows 8, and you’ll need to upgrade to Windows 8.1 after you refresh or reset your PC.